aleung0806/tips-and-tricks/ts-node-api.md

 ### To add a new resource

 1. Write a zod schema for the resource.
 Infer the type from it.
-Zod allows run-time typechecking for, for example, request validation.
 Zod has useful typescript-like utilities like pick and omit.

 2. Write your mongoose schema and type it with your type.
 Extend the mongoose types for statics and methods if need be.